jrsconfitto/tree-sitter-powershell/README.md

 # NOTE

-There's an official repo of a Tree Sitter implementation for PowerShell, please direct any efforts there rather than in this repo: https://github.com/powershell/tree-sitter-powershell.
+There's an official Tree Sitter implementation for PowerShell, please direct any efforts there: https://github.com/powershell/tree-sitter-powershell.

 # tree-sitter-powershell